pingcap/docs-cn/ticdc/ticdc-manage-changefeed.md

 - `sink-uri` of the changefeed.
 - The changefeed configuration file and all configuration items in the file.
-- Whether to use the file sorting feature and the sorting directory.
 - The `target-ts` of the changefeed.

 ## Manage processing units of replication sub-tasks (`processor`)